Watch our webinar with Nathaniel Brown, where he explains how the MSc can help you manage people and processes.

 You study the following compulsory modules.

 Principles such as Lean or agile thinking have their origins in the manufacturing world and have proven invaluable in reversing the fortunes of countless businesses.
 In this module, you will gain an understanding of the fundamental principles which underpin the need for benchmarking along with the tools, techniques, and strategies to ensure successful implementation.
+This module connects engineering and management and is critical to the success of all businesses.

 Learn how to apply financial theories and frameworks with an international perspective.
 Discover how to measure business performance using financial statements and develop an understanding of corresponding aspects such as risk and return, asset valuation capital valuation, investment appraisal and the management of working capital.